-- 1. Update the \$JBossAS/server/default/deploy/jbossesb.sar/jbossesbproperties.xml file, in the section entitled "transports" and specify all of the SMTP mail server settings for your environment. - 2.
+- Update the \$JBossAS/server/default/deploy/jbossesb.sar/jbossesbproperties.xml file, in the section entitled "transports" and specify all of the SMTP mail server settings for your environment. - 2.
 Update the trailblazer/trailblazer.properties

 Update the file.bank.monitored.directory and file.output.directory properties.
 These are folders used by the File Based Bank, and are set to /tmp/input and /tmp/output by default.
+If the selected folders do not exist, then please ensure they are created prior to running the example.